AdobeDocs/commerce-pwa-studio/src/pages/guides/project/faq/index.md

 ## How do I deploy to production

-A PWA Studio storefront uses an UPWARD server as the backend for the frontend code.
+A storefront uses an UPWARD server as the backend for the frontend code.
-Magento provides two different UPWARD server implementations, UPWARD-JS and UPWARD-PHP.
+PWA Studio provides two different UPWARD server implementations, UPWARD-JS and UPWARD-PHP.

 UPWARD-JS is a node implementation of an UPWARD server.
 It is used during storefront development when you use the `yarn watch` command, but you can use it for production by calling `yarn build` to generate production assets and `yarn start` to start a server.

 UPWARD-PHP is a PHP implementation of an UPWARD server.
-It is a dependency of the [Magento 2 UPWARD connector module][], which lets you run an UPWARD server on the same machine as your Magento 2 instance.
+It is a dependency of the [Magento 2 UPWARD connector module][], which lets you run an UPWARD server on the same machine as your Adobe Commerce or Magento Open Source instance.
-See the [Magento Cloud deployment][] tutorial to learn how to deploy your storefront on the Magento Cloud.
+See the [Deploy to Adobe Commerce][] tutorial to learn how to deploy your storefront to an Adobe Commerce service in the Cloud.

 [magento 2 upward connector module]: https://github.com/magento/magento2-upward-connector
-[magento cloud deployment]: /tutorials/production-deployment/magento-cloud/
+[deploy to adobe commerce]: /tutorials/production-deployment/adobe-commerce/

 ## Can I use Windows with PWA Studio for development